alexi.sh

 Baseline (all tech practitioners, no exceptions)

 Passkeys and FIDO2 hardware keys for GitHub, cloud consoles, domain registrars, and email.
-These are the accounts where account takeover has the highest blast radius.
-A compromised registrar account lets an attacker take over every domain and associated certificate.
-A compromised GitHub account lets them push malicious code and exfiltrate all repository secrets.
+These are the accounts where takeover has the highest blast radius.
+A hacked registrar account lets an attacker take over every domain and its certificate.
+A hacked GitHub account lets them push malicious code and steal all repository secrets.

 TOTP-based 2FA (Ente Auth, Aegis, 1Password TOTP) for every account that does not support passkeys.
-TOTP is not phishing-resistant but defeats credential stuffing at scale.
-SMS 2FA is worse than TOTP for accounts associated with a known phone number — SIM swapping is a documented attack vector.
+TOTP does not resist phishing, but it defeats credential stuffing at scale.
+For accounts tied to a known phone number, SMS 2FA is worse than TOTP.
+SIM swapping is a documented attack vector.

-Password manager with unique, randomly generated credentials for every account.
-Bitwarden and 1Password both integrate CLI tools for use in automation.
-See the password manager guide for engineers for CLI integration details.
+Password manager with a unique, random credential for every account.
+Bitwarden and 1Password both ship CLI tools for use in automation.
+See the password manager guide for engineers for CLI setup details.

 Secret scanning pre-commit hook.
 Install truffleHog or git-secrets as a pre-commit hook.
-Run git log --all --full-history against your existing repositories to audit for historical leaks.
+Run git log --all --full-history against your existing repos to check for past leaks.

 AWS root account lockdown.
-AWS root credentials should have MFA enabled with a hardware key, and the root account should have no access keys generated.
-All operational access should use IAM roles with least-privilege policies.
+AWS root credentials should have MFA on with a hardware key.
+The root account should have no access keys at all.
+All day-to-day access should use IAM roles with least-privilege policies.

 Intermediate

 Dedicated hardware security key (YubiKey 5 NFC or equivalent).
 The YubiKey 5 supports FIDO2, PIV, OpenPGP, and OTP in one device.
-For FIDO2, register two keys and store the backup in a physically separate location.
+For FIDO2, register two keys.
+Store the backup in a separate physical location.

-Separate development machine or VM for highest-sensitivity operations.
-If your daily-driver machine runs arbitrary npm install from many projects, its credential store is exposed to any package that executes a malicious install script.
-A dedicated, hardened VM with only the tools needed for financial account access or sensitive infrastructure management limits the blast radius of a workstation compromise.
+Separate development machine or VM for your most sensitive work.
+Say your daily machine runs npm install from many projects.
+Any package that runs a malicious install script can then reach its credential store.
+A dedicated, hardened VM holds only the tools you need for financial accounts or sensitive infrastructure.
+That caps the blast radius of a workstation breach.

 Commit signing.
-Configure SSH commit signing (supported by GitHub since 2022) or GPG signing for all commits.
-Enable branch protection rules requiring signed commits on main/release branches.
+Set up SSH commit signing (supported by GitHub since 2022) or GPG signing for all commits.
+Turn on branch protection rules that require signed commits on main/release branches.

 Audit cron.
-A weekly automated check: aws iam generate-credential-report to review IAM credentials, gh api /user/installations to audit GitHub App permissions, dig axfr equivalent checks for unauthorized DNS changes.
-These are detectable signals of account compromise that occur before an attacker achieves their objective.
+Run a weekly automated check.
+Use aws iam generate-credential-report to review IAM credentials.
+Use gh api /user/installations to audit GitHub App permissions.
+Use a dig axfr-style check for unauthorized DNS changes.
+These are visible signs of a breach that show up before an attacker hits their goal.

 Dependency pinning with hash verification.
 Lock dependencies to specific commit SHAs or content-addressed hashes, not floating semantic version ranges.
-For npm, npm ci with a committed package-lock.json; for Python, pip-compile with hashed requirements; for Go, go.sum is already hash-based.
+For npm, use npm ci with a committed package-lock.json.
+For Python, use pip-compile with hashed requirements.
+For Go, go.sum is already hash-based.

 Advanced

 Tailscale (or Headscale) for infrastructure access.
 Expose nothing on the public internet that does not need to be public.
-SSH, admin panels, monitoring dashboards, and staging environments belong on a Tailscale mesh.
-Pair with Tailscale ACLs to enforce least-privilege network access between devices.
-Headscale (self-hosted coordination server) eliminates the dependency on Tailscale's coordination infrastructure.
+SSH, admin panels, monitoring dashboards, and staging belong on a Tailscale mesh.
+Add Tailscale ACLs to enforce least-privilege network access between devices.
+Headscale (a self-hosted coordination server) drops the dependency on Tailscale's coordination infrastructure.

 Separate browser profiles per context.
-Financial accounts, development work, general browsing, and social media should run in isolated browser profiles or separate browser binaries.
-Firefox with Multi-Account Containers achieves container-level isolation within one binary.
-This prevents cookie and session correlation across contexts.
-See the network leak detection guide for detection methodology.
+Run financial accounts, development work, general browsing, and social media in separate browser profiles or separate browser apps.
+Firefox with Multi-Account Containers gives container-level isolation inside one app.
+This stops cookies and sessions from being linked across contexts.
+See the network leak detection guide for detection methods.
+Use our browser fingerprint test tool to check how much of your canvas and WebGL identity carries across profile switches.

 Isolated build environment.
-CI should run in ephemeral environments with no persistent credentials.
-For local builds, a container or VM with no host credential mount ensures that a malicious build script cannot harvest the host's SSH agent, cloud credentials, or keychain.
+CI should run in throwaway environments with no stored credentials.
+For local builds, use a container or VM with no host credential mount.
+That way a malicious build script cannot grab the host's SSH agent, cloud credentials, or keychain.

 VPN for sensitive network contexts.
-A no-log, audited VPN on untrusted networks (public Wi-Fi, hotel ethernet) prevents passive interception of unencrypted traffic and hides your IP from destination servers.
-The VPN guide for tech-aware users covers the evaluation methodology for providers.
+A no-log, audited VPN on untrusted networks (public Wi-Fi, hotel ethernet) stops passive snooping on unencrypted traffic and hides your IP from destination servers.
+The VPN guide for tech-aware users covers how to assess providers.
+Pair it with our HTTP security headers checker to audit the headers your own web services show to passive observers.

 Six profiles: assets, adversaries, priority mitigations